timchu/multiplayer_tutorial_minimal/README.md

 > node server.js

-Access simple game on localhost:8081.
+Access the simple game by opening ``localhost:8081'' on the web browser.
 Open two windows to test multiplayer functionality, and use the arrow keys to move ships around.